 The following is a list of our Parish ministries.
-If you have questions, please feel free to contact the ministry leaders directly or the Parish Office at 317-733-3033 or firstname.lastname@example.org and we will be happy to assist you.
+If you have questions, please feel free to contact the ministry leaders directly or the Cathedral Office at 317-733-3033 or firstname.lastname@example.org and we will be happy to assist you.

 Altar Boys - These young men serve at Christ’s Holy Altar — thereby gaining valuable knowledge of our liturgical traditions.
 All boys ten years of age and older are welcome.
 Information: email@example.com